deloachtech/backstack-demo/README.md

 npm run dev
 ```

-Modify the files as needed for the your project.
+Modify the files as needed for your project.

 ## Updates